mjopenglsdl/small3d/README.md

 	[generators]
 	cmake

-For Windows, we will need the dlls of the libraries we are using (small3d and its dependencies, which will be automatically downloaded by conan) to be copied to our binary output directory.
+For Windows, we will need the dlls of the libraries we are using (small3d and its dependencies will be automatically downloaded by conan and some of them are not configured to be statically linked) to be copied to our binary output directory.
 Let's tell conan to take care of that for us:

 	[imports]
 	bin, *.dll -> ./bin

 If you don't use Windows, you can still add that to your conanfile.
-It will allow your program to compile on Windows, should you ever want to do that and, on any other system, it will cause no problem since conan will not crash or anything if it doesn't find any dlls.
+It will allow your program to compile and run on Windows, should you ever want to do that and, on any other system, it will cause no problem since conan will not crash or anything if it doesn't find any dlls.
 It just won't copy them.

 Finally, we are going to need the small3d shaders.
 Let's tell conan to also copy those, under [imports]: